SOCAR: Bribery and illegal payments

 In 1997/1998, the government of Azerbaijan was in the process of privatizing SOCAR.
 In 2009 Frederic Bourke, founder of Dooney & Bourke and Viktor Kožený were convicted by a court in Manhattan on paying bribes to the former president of Azerbaijan, Heydar Aliyev, his son and first vice-president of SOCAR at that time Ilham Aliyev and other Azerbaijani government leaders to induce them to rig the privatization of SOCAR in Bourke’s and Kožený's favor.
 Bourke denied knowing about the bribes, while Kožený admitted bribing Azerbaijani leaders.
 According to the indictment, the total amount of bribes reached 11 million dollars.

 According to a confidential ethics report, in 2013 SOCAR secretly funded a trip to a conference in Baku for 10 U.S. members of Congress and 32 of their staff.
 Three former senior advisers to then-President Barack Obama appeared as speakers at the event.
 The congressmen and their staff had their travel expenses and luxury gifts paid for by SOCAR worth hundreds of thousands of dollars.
 SOCAR allegedly funneled $750,000 in funds through nonprofit companies based in the United States to disguise the origin of the funds.
 Members of Congress participating in the trip later stated that they had not known that the trip had been funded by SOCAR.
 SOCAR itself stated that its sponsorship had never been a secret.

 In 2017, it became known that SOCAR had made illegal payments totaling 28,000 euros to the Christian Democratic Union of Germany district association in Frankfurt in 2012.
 By accepting the donations, the party violated the Political Parties Act, as corporate donations from non-EU countries are prohibited.
 The case led to a years-long legal dispute with the Bundestag administration, of which the public did not learn.

 In 2018, it became known that SOCAR paid a controversial donation of 3,000 euros to the German sports club "TuS Dexheim" in 2014.
 The donation was organized by the then-mayor of Oppenheim and former Social Democratic Party of Germany member of the Bundestag Marcus Held.

+Embezzlement

+Two SOCAR subsidiaries embezzled $1.7 billion as part of a contract with BP to expand its operations in the Shah Deniz gas field.
+The embezzled funds were supposed to go to Azerbaijan's public coffers.